 Last year, Oppo’s former subsidiary, Realme made its entry into the Pakistani market with the launch of Realme 2 Pro and the budget Realme C1.
 This year Realme 3 has already made its appearance to go head to head with the likes of Vivo Y95 and the Huawei Y9 2019.

-Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and is it really worth your hard earned money.
+Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and to see whether it is worth your hard-earned money.

 So, let’s dive into the review of the device to know whether it gives its competitors a run for their money.

 - Display: 6.22 inches, IPS LCD

 - Camera (front): 13MP

 - Battery: 4230 mAh

 Realme 3’s body is mostly made out of polycarbonate material with a 3D-like curved back.
 Though plastic, it still looks great thanks to the gradient starry finish which is slightly similar to what we have seen in Vivo V11 Pro and the Vivo Y91

 The back of the device has a dual-camera setup, and a traditional fingerprint sensor sits in the spine of the phone where your finger would hover naturally.

 I like this position of the fingerprint as no matter how big your phone is; you can easily unlock it.
 Realme 3, however, is not heavy at all, and though it might not really be usable with one hand, it’s still better than the massive Honor 8X in terms of size and usability.